Kia Seltos: Australia

 In September 2020, Kia Australia issued a recall on 2,465 units of the Seltos sold between 25 October 2019 and 25 August 2020.
-The affected units are to be fitted with an antitheft locking mechanism in the steering wheel column shaft to meet Australian design rules.
+The affected units are to be fitted with an antitheft locking mechanism in the steering wheel column shaft to meet Australian Design Rules.
 The Seltos was the 25th-highest selling vehicle in Australia in 2020.
+For 2023, the vehicle was the fifth highest selling SUV in its class of SUVs under $45,000.

 Other markets

-The SP2 model is also offered in the Philippines and Russia.
+The SP2 model was also offered in the Philippines (until 2023) and Russia (until 2022).
 CKD assembly of the SP2 Seltos commenced in Avtotor plant in Kaliningrad from April 2020.

 Safety

 The SP2 Seltos received a five-star rating from Australasian New Car Assessment Program, and a four-star rating from the U.S. National Highway Traffic Safety Administration.

 Engines

 SP2i model

 SP2i is the internally designated codename for the Seltos model manufactured in India and exported mostly to emerging markets.
 The SP2i Seltos is shorter by 60 mm in length and 20 mm in wheelbase compared to the SP2.

 Visually, the SP2i Seltos can be identified from the SP2 Seltos by the hood line that ends by the grille that creates a seamless "clamshell" hood design, while for the SP2 Seltos, the hood line ends behind the Kia logo.
 The front end region is also slightly shorter and the rear bumper is flatter in design.
 The SP2i Seltos along with the Chinese KX3 also has a different interior dashboard design compared to the SP2 Seltos with a simpler HVAC vent design and an integrated infotainment screen housing.

 The SP2i model is not offered with all-wheel drive in any markets.